degica/komoju-woocommerce/README.md

 Please contact support@degica.com if you have any questions about the installation of the module.
 If you would like to setup an account to use with this module, please contact https://www.degica.com/contact/

+## License

+Komoju WooCommerce plugin copyright © 2016 by Degica Ltd.

+This is a free plugin for use by Komoju customers.
+This code is not be traded or sold for profit.